scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 to avoid admitting they did use drugs.

-Although we were unable to test this hypothesis directly due to lack of ground-truth drug-usage status for these users, the manner by which free-text writing styles may unintentionally disclose demographic attributes is an intriguing avenue for research.
+Although we were unable to test this hypothesis directly due to lack of the true drug-usage status for these users, the manner by which free-text writing styles may unintentionally disclose demographic attributes is an intriguing avenue for research.
 We used a predictive modeling approach to attempt to gain insights into this question.
 Specifically, we trained a logistic